icerpc/icerpc-csharp/README.md

 ## Building Example Programs

-You can build each demo by using `dotnet build` command and the corresponding solution or project files, the example programs are configured to use IceRCP NuGet packages.
+You can build each demo by using `dotnet build` command and the corresponding solution or project files, the example programs are configured to use IceRPC NuGet packages.

 If you want to build all examples at once run: